Anti-Maidan: 14–15 December 2013 rally in European Square

 The Interior Ministry's press service told the Kyiv Post on 13 December that the pro-government rally received permission to have up to 200,000 in attendance.
 According to Zerkalo Nedeli, one of the nation's most influential newspapers, the National Security and Defense Council of Ukraine and government ordered the Ministry of Defense to aid in the provision of security, logistics, deployment of field kitchens, and transportation of 200,000 civilians to hold a pro-government rally in Kyiv on the weekend of 14–15 December.
 The Ministry of Internal Affairs is said to have been requested to aid in the security for those coming to Kyiv from other regions of the country.
 The report was covered in the media by The Insider, UNIAN, and Ukrayinska Pravda.
 The Minister of Defense later denied these rumors, citing Article 17 and Article 37 of the Ukrainian Constitution, which prohibits the participation of the Ukrainian Armed Forces in domestic political fights.
 Despite this, on 13 December tents were seen being set up on property owned by the Ministry of Defense, and in a separate report by Zerkalo Nedeli it was revealed that the Ministry of Defense had been conducting training exercises over the previous two days, including taking inventory of equipment (ex. field kitchens, vehicles) for support of the pro-governmental protests.
 Resources were also transferred to Ukpromakord, the food supplier of the Ukrainian Armed Forces.
 Further, on the day of the event witnesses reported and photographed 40 military field kitchens serving pro-government supporters in Mariinskyi Park.

 Prime Minister Mykola Azarov spoke at the rally and told attendants that Ukraine did not decline its goal of integrating to the EU: "We're allegedly betray Ukraine and sign [the agreement on joining] the Customs Union of Belarus, Kazakhstan, and Russia.
 I strongly deny these speculations".
-He referred to statements that Ukrainian authorities where planning to join this Customs Union as "profiteering".
+He referred to statements that Ukrainian authorities were planning to join this Customs Union as "profiteering".
 Azarov also urged, "Don't divide Ukraine, don't build barricades".
 Azarov also said the EU had insisted on 'unacceptable conditions' sign the AA, including the introduction of gay marriage and laws protecting sexual minorities.
 "The opposition leaders are telling fables when they say that we only have to sign the [association] agreement [with the EU] to start traveling to Europe visa-free the next day.
 Nothing of the sort.
 We have yet to comply with a whole set of preconditions: we have to legalise same-sex marriages, we have to adopt legislation on equality of sexual minorities, and so on.
 Is our society ready for this?"
 Azarov said.
 Azarov has subsequently decamped to Vienna, where he maintains a palatial home.